tyang816/SES-Adapter/README.md

 ### News

 - [2024.07.31] Congratulations!
 Our paper was accepted by *Journal of Chemical Information and Modeling*!
-- [2024.07.08] We have added the ESM3 structure tokenizer in `data/get_esm3_structure_seq.py`, you should download the checkpoint from [ESM3 huggingface](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1/tree/main/data/weights).
+- [2024.07.08] We have added the ESM3 structure tokenizer in `data/get_esm3_structure_seq.py`, you should download the checkpoint from [ESM3 huggingface](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1/tree/main/data/weights) and `pip install esm`.

 ### Paper Results